atf-tuner/pyATF/README.md

 ### Step 2: Implement a Cost Function

-For high flexibility, the pyATF user can use any arbitrary, self-implemented cost function. pyATF allows as cost function any arbitrary Python function that takes as input a configuration of tuning parameters and returns a value for which operator `<` is defined. pyATF interprets the cost function’s return value (e.g., program’s runtime) as the cost that has to be minimized during the auto-tuning process.
+For high flexibility, the pyATF user can use any arbitrary, self-implemented cost function. pyATF allows as a cost function any Python function that takes as input a configuration of tuning parameters and returns a value of type `pyatf.tuning_data.Cost` (currently defined as `float`). pyATF interprets the cost function’s return value as the cost that has to be minimized during the auto-tuning process.

+A cost function can raise the error `pyatf.tuning_data.CostFunctionError` if the configuration to measure is invalid (e.g. because the configuration crashes due to too excessive memory usage) — the configuration is then penalized by the search technique (e.g., with a penalty cost).
+If any other error is raised, the tuning run is aborted by pyATF.

 For user’s convenience, pyATF provides pre-implemented cost functions for auto-tuning OpenCL and CUDA kernels in terms of runtime performance, because minimizing the runtime of OpenCL and CUDA applications is becoming increasingly important in the autotuning community.